Tommy Edman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks seventh in MLB.
+- The Reds pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.04).
+- The Reds' 5.11 team ERA ranks 28th across all MLB pitching staffs.

-- Reds pitchers combine to give up 59 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Reds pitchers combine to give up 61 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Ashcraft makes the start for the Reds, his 10th of the season.
-He is 2-2 with a 4.84 ERA and 36 strikeouts in 48 1/3 innings pitched.
+- Lively (1-2) takes the mound for the Reds to make his second start of the season.

-- In his last outing on Wednesday against the Colorado Rockies, the right-hander went five innings, giving up seven earned runs while surrendering 10 hits.
+- His most recent time out came on Friday against the New York Yankees, when the righty threw 5 2/3 innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.